xyztoast/xyztoast/README.md

 my name is actualy **idktoast**, but that was taken. so i have xyztoast on github.

-i make **minecraft bedrock addons**, random web stuff, and custom clothing with **toast designs**.
+i make **minecraft bedrock addons**, random web stuff.

-most of the stuff i make lives on my website.
+some of the stuff i make exclusively lives on my website.

 ## 🌐 website